ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 and synthesizes the results.
-The simulations can be run in parallel, speeding computation, and the source code is open source and free to be modified under a MIT license. ss3sim can be easily used to answer questions about, for example, time-varying model misspecification, retrospective patterns,
+The simulations can be run in parallel, speeding computation, and the source code is open source and free to be modified under an MIT license. ss3sim can be easily used to answer questions about, for example, time-varying model misspecification, retrospective patterns,